 Brandon J. Fisher, DO

 Dr. Fisher is a radiation oncologist with Gamma West Services in Utah.
 He specializes in all forms of radiation therapy ranging from the traditional form of external beam irradiation to stereotactic radiosurgery, brachytherapy, and intensity modulated radiation therapy.
 He preformed his residency in Philadelphia at Drexel University.
 Dr. Fisher sits on the Young Physicians’ Committee to the Board of Chancellors of American College of Radiation Oncology (ACRO).
 He sits on the International Committee, African workforce with, the American Society of Radiation Oncology (ASTRO).
 Brandon is an avid adventurer and humanitarian.
 He is the President of Radiating Hope, a non-profit he founded to provide radiation equipment and training to developing countries.
 He was a finalist for the American Society of Clinical Oncology (ASCO) Humanitarian Award.
 He loves the outdoors and is a volunteer member of the Weber County Search and Rescue team.
-His loves being a husband and father of three wonderful kids.
+He loves being a father of three wonderful kids.

 Thomas B. Skidmore, MD

 Dr. Skidmore is a Utah native, born and raised in Salt Lake City.
 He completed his undergraduate studies at Westminster College (Magnum Cum Laude) in 2002 and also played Varsity Soccer while there.
 Afterwards, he attended the University of Utah, School of Medicine graduating in 2007 with honors.
 During his time there he developed a special interest in Oncology medicine through personal and clinical experiences, and through a small research grant he was awarded in between his first and second year.